Art-of-WiFi/UniFi-API-client/README.md

 Please refer to the `examples/` directory for some more detailed examples which you can use as a starting point for your own PHP code.

-### IMPORTANT NOTES:
+#### IMPORTANT NOTES:

-In the example above, the last parameter (`true`) that is passed to the constructor, enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
+1. The last parameter (`true`) that is passed to the constructor, enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
 It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

----

-In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi Controller:
+2. In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi Controller:

-`https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`
+...`https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`

-In this case, `jl3z2shm` is the value required for $site_id.
+...In this case, `jl3z2shm` is the value required for $site_id.

 ## Need help or have suggestions?